HISTORY OF THE BELGRADE FORTRESS

 However, the works are ongoing in the large part of the zoo.
 It will certainly be interesting to visit it when they finish everything.

-Every visitor to Belgrade will inevitably visit the Belgrade Fortress.
-It’s a magical place where you can easily spend several hours, if not the whole day.
+Everyone coming to Belgrade will inevitably visit the Belgrade Fortress.
+It’s a magical place where you can easily spend several hours, perhaps even the whole day.

-It’s also a place from where you can see the breathtaking confluence of the two Belgrade’s rivers.
+It’s also a place from where you can see the breath taking confluence of Belgrade’s two rivers.

-If you go to Belgrade, don’t miss it!
+If you go to Belgrade, make sure that you don’t miss this fortress.